Song: Aaj Kal Mein Dhal Gaya

 So gaya chaman chaman, so gayi kali kali (Every garden has fallen asleep, every bud has gone to sleep): Rafi uses a consistent, soft tone, creating a sense of tranquility.
 The repetition of “so gaya/so gayi” (has gone to sleep) creates a gentle rhythm, like the slow, steady breathing of someone falling asleep.

-So gaye hain sab nagar, so gayi gali gali (All cities have fallen asleep, every lane has gone to sleep): Here, the The scope widens from gardens and buds to entire cities and streets.
+So gaye hain sab nagar, so gayi gali gali (All cities have fallen asleep, every lane has gone to sleep): Here, the scope widens from gardens and buds to entire cities and streets.
 Rafi maintains the soft tone but adds a subtle sense of vastness, as if encompassing the whole world in slumber.

 Neend Kah rahi hai chal, meri baanh thaam (Sleep is saying, come, hold my arm): Here, Rafi’s voice becomes slightly more inviting and reassuring.
 The “chal” (come) is delivered with a gentle beckoning quality.
 “Meri baanh thaam” (take my arm) is sung with a sense of gentle support and comfort.